-Furthermore, Visa has contributed to the conversation about centralized digital assets, including central bank cryptocurrencies.
+Furthermore, Visa has contributed to the conversation about centralised digital assets, including central bank cryptocurrencies.
 They have provided insights on use cases for central bank crypto.
 The CBDC Policymaker Toolkit outlines their contribution.

-Visa has already partnered with several crypto firms to provide debit cards to their users.
-The payment giant has contributed to over $1 billion in volume with these cards in the crypto space.
+Visa has partnered with several crypto firms to provide debit cards to their users.
+The payment giant has contributed over $1 billion in volume with these cards in the crypto space.

 BlockFi Credit Card Rewards

-The BlockFi credit card offers cardholders a host of rewards for making purchases on the card, whether it’s to buy groceries or electronics.
+The BlockFi credit card offers cardholders various rewards for making purchases on the card, whether it’s to buy groceries or electronics.

 Cardholders receive these rewards in the form of points.
 You receive 1.5 points for every dollar you spend.
 If a cardholder spends more than $50,000 in 12 months, you earn 2 points for every dollar.
 Once the cardholder does not have an outstanding balance on the card, BlockFi converts the points into BTC.

-Additionally, new cardholders can receive 3.5% back in BTC on each purchase for your first three months.
+Additionally, new cardholders can receive 3.5% back in BTC on each purchase for their first three months.
 However, this has a $100 cap.

 Fortunately, cardholders can also receive interest on your converted BTC and stablecoins.
 If you keep your rewards in the BIA, you can earn 0.25% BTC back with a $500 BTC limit when making trades on the BlockFi platform.
 Also, you can receive 2% APY for holding stablecoins in your accounts.
-This has a limit of up to $200 and you can receive these bonuses each month.
+This has a limit of up to $200, and you can receive these monthly bonuses.

 On top of that, as a cardholder, you can receive stablecoin bonuses when keeping your holdings in the BIA.
 You can get an additional 2% APY after using the card for a year.
-This means that you can currently receive up to 9.5% APY on your stablecoins.
+You can currently receive up to 9.5% APY on your stablecoins.

 BlockFi Interest Account

 BlockFi credit cardholders need a BIA to receive rewards from purchases.
-The BIA has been providing users with rates that are on par with traditional fiat interest accounts since 2017.
+The BIA has provided users with rates that are on par with traditional fiat interest accounts since 2017.

 The BIA has a much higher interest rate than other investment accounts.
 It offers up to 1.5% annual interest on deposited Bitcoin.
 In comparison, it offers up to 7.5% annual interest on stablecoins.
-This is 43 times more than other accounts like WealthFront that only offers 1.82%.
+This is 43 times more than other accounts like WealthFront, which only offer 1.82%.